 Where You Find the Events Tab

-- In the menu, click Environment, then select a group, custom data center, application, or inventory object.
+- From the left menu, click Environment, then select a group, custom data center, application, or inventory object.
 Click the object to display the object's Summary tab.
 Click the Events > Events tabs.

 - In the menu, select Search and locate the object of interest.
 Click the object to display the object's Summary tab.
 Click the tabs.

-- In the menu, click Alerts, then click an alert of interest to display the alert details on the right.
+- From the left menu, click Troubleshoot > Alerts, then click an alert of interest to display the alert details on the right.
 Click View events.
 The object that triggered the alert is displayed with associated events.

 Shows or hides events for the current object.

 Shows or hides events for objects like the impacted object.